AndroidJamSriLanka/Madu-rosh/README.md

 http://fastestlivescores.com/football-api-signup/
 http://static.cricinfo.com/rss/livescores.xml
 http://api.football-data.org/register
-i try to implement with possibilities i can get and if not try to exploi
+i try to implement with possibilities i can get

 ##What have you currently implemented